 My friends and I started our “urban exploration” in the parking lot next to Denver Central Market (2669 Larimer St, Denver, CO 80205).
 This is pretty much the epicenter of the street art action, where dozens of artists were actively working on their pieces as we walked past.
 The alley behind the parking lot forks off north and south, and it’s where you’ll find a majority of the new masterpieces.
 There are murals scattered along Larimer, Walnut and Blake Streets, making for a fun scavenger hunt if you’re up for locating all of them.

 While I could describe the graffiti mastery I witnessed, I think you’ll be happier if I show you.
 FYI, you’re welcome to photograph the pieces, but CRUSH requests you credit the artist if you share on social media.
 Most artists sign their pieces with their Instagram handle or their name, but if you don’t see it or can’t remember it, there is a map on the website and a list of participating artists.

-The true beauty of CRUSH is that the products of the event live on for a year until the walls are wiped clean and new pieces are introduced.
+The true beauty of CRUSH is that the street art of the event lives on for a year until the walls are wiped clean and new pieces are introduced.
 Even if you missed the festival, you can still enjoy these stunning works of art.
 If you’re visiting Denver in the next year, or you’re a local who hasn’t been to RiNo in a while, plan a day to explore the neighborhood and admire this outdoor gallery.